MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ## Handling title suspension
 Some platforms support temporarily suspending execution of your title: iOS, Switch, and GDK.
-When your title is suspended, the network stack becomes invalidated and PlayFab Party will be unable to maintain a connection to the PlayFab Party network.
+When your title is suspended, the network stack becomes invalidated and PlayFab Party is unable to maintain a connection to the PlayFab Party network.
 Special consideration is required to handle suspending and resuming execution of your title when using PlayFab Party.

 ### iOS